tram288/Mira/README.md

 # Mira

-# As time goes on and generations pass by each other, both society and its needs develop.
+# As time goes on and generations pass by each other, society and its needs develop.
 # Therefore, we need to be constantly adapting to the change happening around us.
 # The mirror is an object that we use in everyday life that could use some adapting.
 # It performs a very simple function, one with no flair, yet it is one of the most commonly used objects in the world.